 Tiritiri Matangi Island: Four kilometers from the end of the Whangaparaoa Peninsula, this island is also a nature reserve and home to rare birds such as the takahe.
 Regular ferry trips leave from both Gulf Harbor and downtown Auckland.

-One of the wonderful things about the Whangaparaoa Peninsula are the city and ocean views.
+One of the wonderful things about the Whangaparaoa Peninsula is the city and ocean views.
 Due to the hilly terrain and the narrowness of the land, there are great views to be had from almost anywhere.
-In many places you can even see the sea on both sides.
+In many places, you can even see the sea on both sides.

 Things to See and Do on the Whangaparaoa Peninsula

 Swimming and Beaches: All of the beaches are good for swimming.
-The best are on the northern side, especially Red Beach, Stanmore Bay and Manly.
+The best beaches are on the northern side, especially Red Beach, Stanmore Bay, and Manly.